EpocDotFr/mpris-web-remote/README.md

   1. `quart run`
   2. Run any program which is MPRIS-compatible (Firefox, VLC, whatever).
 The first one found will be used
-  3. On another device connected to the same network, navigate to `http://<name>.local:8080`, where `<name>` is the name of the computer running this project
+  3. On another device connected to the same network, navigate to `http://<name>.local:8080`, where `<name>` is the name of the computer running this project (this leverages [mDNS](https://en.wikipedia.org/wiki/Multicast_DNS))

+## Deployment

 > [!CAUTION]
-> This project is not suitable for production use.
-You have been warned.
+> This project is NOT suitable for production use.
+Do NOT attempt to deploy for use through internet.